-Schaumburg: Garbage, Recycling, Yard Waste Collection Program
+Schaumburg, IL: Garbage, Recycling, Yard Waste Collection Program

 Beginning May 1, 2022, LRS will be the new service provider for curbside waste, recycling and yard waste for Schaumburg homes.

 Each home will automatically receive two carts, one for waste and one for recycling.
 There is no cost for the carts.
 Carts are available in the following sizes: 35-gallon, 64-gallon, and 96-gallon.

 Residents must choose their preferred cart size for waste and recycling by March 18, 2022.
 Residents who decide not to select carts through the web portal or customer service team will receive the standard sizes of 96-gallon for waste and 64-gallon for recycling.
 Townhomes will receive the default size of 64-gallons for both waste and recycling.